 I Thessalonians 5:17

 Paul wasn’t done with writing short Bible verses.
 In his very next one he encourages the Thessalonians to pray, pray and pray some more.
 But what did he mean to pray “without ceasing.”
 Does that mean literally 24-hrs. a day?
 Probably not.
 The emphasis here is on having a continual attitude of seeking God in prayer at all times, no matter what the circumstances.
 We can pray anytime, anywhere and should always be looking to do so.
 God wants us to routinely seek him in prayer.

 “Abstain from every form of evil.”

 Was Paul on a role with the short verses or what?
-His instruction to the believers in this verse is to avoid getting wrapped up in the wrong things.
+He instructed the believers in this verse to avoid getting wrapped up in the wrong things.
 The key word is “abstain.”
 That means to keep yourself from doing something.
 We can’t avoid being exposed to and tempted by immoral things.
 However, with God’s help, we can restrain ourselves from participating in them.

 “He must increase; I must decrease.”

-This verse was spoken by the prophet John the Baptist, who came to announce the coming of Jesus.
+John the Baptist spoke this verse when he came to announce the coming of Jesus.
 John baptized Jesus and afterwards uttered this famous statement.
 He recognized that his time of ministry was coming to an end and that it was time for Jesus’ ministry to get started.

 Shouldn’t this be the heart’s desire of all who call themselves believers – that Jesus’ influence would increase and reign supreme in our lives?
 It’s so easy to put our own agendas first – to do what we want to do.
 Instead we should be submitting our will to God and letting his influence grow in our lives.